ovotech/datastore4s/docs/Operations.md

 any entities with the same keys exist.
 Returns `DatastoreOperation[Seq[Persisted[A]]]`.
 - `delete[E, K](key: K)` will delete the entity with the given key.
 Please note if no entity exists with the given key a success will still be returned.
 Returns `DatastoreOperation[K]`.
+- `safeDelete[E, K](key: K)` will delete the entity with the given key, failing if the entity did not exist prior to delete.
+Returns `DatastoreOperation[K]`.
+This operation performs a find prior to delete.
 - `deleteEntity[E, K](entity: E)` will delete the entity passed.
 Please note if the passed entity does not exist in datastore a success will still be returned.
 Returns `DatastoreOperation[K]` of the key of the deleted entity.
+- `safeDeleteEntity[E, K](entity: E)` will delete the entity passed, failing if the entity did not exist prior to delete.
+Returns `DatastoreOperation[K]`.
+This operation performs a find prior to delete.
 - `deleteAll[E, K](keys: Seq[K])` will delete all the entities with the given keys.
 Please note if no entity exists with any given key a success will still be returned.
 Returns `DatastoreOperation[Seq[K]]`.
 - `deleteAllEntities[E, K](entities: Seq[E])` will delete all the entities.
 Please note if an entity does not exist in datastore